 The drama department offers exciting enrichment opportunities for pupils in all year groups.
 We encourage children to get involved with as many of these events and projects as possible, and the uptake is always high.

-In the autumn term, we work together with the Music department to stage a whole school musical with a large cast and orchestra.
-Pupils have performed in previous shows including ‘Daisy Pulls It Off’, ‘Oliver’, ‘Calamity Jane’, ‘The Sound of Music’, ‘Grease’, and ‘Annie’, and have received rave reviews from packed audiences!
-We alternate our musicals with a play every other year and these are often performed in our purpose-built studio theatre or at local theatres.
+In the Lent term, we work together with the Music department to stage a whole school musical with a large cast and orchestra.
+Pupils have performed in previous shows including ‘Beauty & The Beast, ‘Oliver’, ‘Calamity Jane’, ‘The Sound of Music’, ‘Grease’, and ‘Annie’, and have received rave reviews from packed audiences!
+We alternate our musicals with a play every other year.

 We offer a weekly drama club which is run by our VI Form ‘Drama Captain’, alongside our Head of Drama.
 These sessions include a variety of different performance styles and are open to all pupils in Key Stage 3.
 The focus is always on having fun, building confidence, and encouraging collaborative skills.
 We have recently explored physical comedy, adapting fairy tales for a modern audience, and some scripted pieces.
 There is also a technical theatre group which aims to give pupils hands-on experience in all ‘backstage’ roles including lighting, sound, costume, and set design, as well as stage management and directing.